 Marion is a somewhat small city located in the state of Arkansas.
 With a population of 12,310 people and five constituent neighborhoods, Marion is the 32nd largest community in Arkansas.

 Unlike some cities, Marion isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Marion are a mix of both white- and blue-collar jobs.
 Overall, Marion is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Marion who work in management occupations (14.22%), office and administrative support (13.62%), and sales jobs (9.46%).
+There are especially a lot of people living in Marion who work in office and administrative support (11.79%), management occupations (11.43%), and healthcare (10.30%).

 Marion is an extremely ethnically-diverse city.
 The people who call Marion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marion include Irish, English, European, and French .
+Important ancestries of people in Marion include Irish, English, German, European, and Scots-Irish.

 The most common language spoken in Marion is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.